Torres del Paine National Park: History

 Lady Florence Dixie, in her book published in 1880, gave one of the first descriptions of the area and referred to the three towers as Cleopatra's Needles.
 She and her party are sometimes credited as being the first "foreign tourists" to visit the area that is now called Torres del Paine National Park.

-Several European scientists and explorers visited the area in the following decades, including Otto Nordenskiöld, Carl Skottsberg, and Alberto María de Agostini.
+Several European scientists and explorers visited the area in the following decades, including Otto Nordenskjöld, Carl Skottsberg, and Alberto María de Agostini.
 Gunther Plüschow was the first person to fly over the Paine massif.

 The park was established on 13 May 1959 as Parque Nacional de Turismo Lago Grey (Grey Lake National Tourism Park) and was given its present name in 1970.

 In 1976, British mountaineer John Garner and two Torres del Paine rangers, Pepe Alarcon and Oscar Guineo pioneered the Circuit trail which circles the Paine massif.

 In 1977, Guido Monzino donated 12,000 hectares (30,000 acres) to the Chilean Government when its definitive limits were established.
 The park was designated a World Biosphere Reserve by UNESCO in 1978.

 Fires

 In 1985, a tourist started a fire that burned about 150 sqkm of the park.
 The blaze affected the areas east and south around Lake Pehoé.

 In February 2005, an accidental fire started by a Czech backpacker, which lasted for about ten days, destroyed 155 sqkm of the park, including about 2 km^{2} of native forest.
 The Czech government offered aid after the fire and donated USD1 million to reforestation efforts.

-In late December 2011 through January 2012, an Israeli backpacker was charged with having started a fire after being caught by a park ranger while lighting up some paper roll in a forbidden area.
-The backpacker and his family have denied the charges.
-Subsequently, the Chilean authorities dropped the charges.
-The fire burned about 176 sqkm of the reserve, destroying about 36 km^{2} of native forest and affecting most of the areas around Lake Pehoé and the western areas around Lake Sarmiento, but moving away from the Cordillera del Paine, the park's centerpiece.
+In late December 2011, a major forest fire burned approximately 176 sqkm, destroying 36 km² of native forest.
+While the fire affected much of the area around Lake Pehoé and the western areas around Lake Sarmiento, it moved away from the Cordillera del Paine, the park's centerpiece.
+The fire, which was linked to an Israeli backpacker, prompted significant international aid and reforestation efforts.

 In 2019 an incipient wildfire caused by a cigarette butt was promptly extinguished by nearby fire brigades of the National Forest Corporation.

-Nevertheless, recent paleoenvironmental studies performed within the Park indicate that fires have been a frequent phenomenon at least during the last 12,800 years.
+Recent paleoenvironmental studies performed within the Park indicate that fires have been a frequent phenomenon at least during the last 12,800 years.